Endangered Species Print Project

 ESPP was a project by artists Molly Schafer and Jenny Kendler and raised over $15,000 for conservation.
 The artworks, created by collaborating with 16 other artists, and supporting over 20 different species/conservation teams, toured the world, were featured in a 6-month long exhibition at The Peggy Notebaert Nature Museum, and were the subject of a 5-page spread in the 35th Anniversary Issue of Orion Magazine.

-Under the ESPP moniker, Kendler & Schafer also created the first series of art for The Endangered Species Condom Project—winner of 2 Addy Awards and featured in the New York Times and on a billboard in Times Square.
-Over 450,000 endangered species condoms featuring Kendler & Schafer's artwork were given out nationwide.
+Under the ESPP moniker, Kendler & Schafer also created the first series of art for The Endangered Species Condom Project, an initiative to raise awareness about the link between population growth and endangerment.
+Over 450,000 endangered species condoms featuring Kendler & Schafer's artwork were given out nationwide, the project was the winner of 2 Addy Awards and was featured in the New York Times and on a billboard in Times Square.